popcornman209/ccDevice/README.md

 ```
 wget run https://raw.githubusercontent.com/popcornman209/ccDevice/main/install.lua
 ```
-run this script and it should bring you through the install process, you need a running server to connect to to complete it. as for the server setup, just clone the server/ directory and run server.py
+run this script and it should bring you through the install process, you need a running server to connect to to complete it.<br />
+as for the server setup, just clone the server/ directory and run server.py

 # photos